 Despite its number of landowners, the preserve has remained in native prairie for the most part.
-Today, it is recognized as one of the largest and highest quality northern tallgrass prairies in the U.S. When Buffalo River State Park was established, it included only a small portion of native prairie and was used mainly for public recreation along the river.
+Today, it is recognized as one of the largest and highest-quality northern tallgrass prairies in the U.S. When Buffalo River State Park was established, it included only a small portion of native prairie and was used mainly for public recreation along the river.
 The park boundaries were enlarged significantly in the 1960s when concern grew over rapidly diminishing grassland.
-Today, the Conservancy is taking many active steps to ensure the protection of this increasingly rare natural treasure.
+Today, TNC is taking many active steps to ensure the protection of this increasingly rare natural treasure.

-The Conservancy manages the preserve through prescribed burning, conducting biological inventories, and controlling non-native species by hand-cutting, mowing and localized spraying.
+TNC manages the preserve through prescribed burning, conducting biological inventories, and controlling non-native species by hand-cutting, mowing and localized spraying.
 One of the most troublesome exotic plants is leafy spurge.
-In recent years, the Conservancy has restored more than 677 acres of prairie on the preserve which formerly had been ditched, farmed and used as a gravel pit.
+In recent years, TNC has restored more than 677 acres of prairie on the preserve that formerly had been ditched, farmed and used as a gravel pit.

 School groups around Moorhead and Fargo use Bluestem Prairie for environmental education, and the preserve continues to be an important site for biological research by area colleges and universities throughout the Midwest.